jlindeloef/drumworld/README.md

 This is my first blog creation so first I needed to look at different blogs both of how to code and what I wanted in my blog.
 I looked at youtube and looked through some code I could find on the internet that matches what I wanted.
 I also brought with me knowledge from my diploma course in coding.
 I wanted an easy blog with posts regarding everything about drumming, so catalyzing the posts into different categories is a must so it's easy for the user to maneuver through.

 I have used Balsamiq to plan how the blog should look like.
-I did it with a very easy layout because I didn't know when I started how easy or hard my decisions would be to code the blog
+I did  a very easy layout because I didn't know when I started how easy or hard my decisions would be to code the blog.
 Here is my rough plan: [Drumworld wireframe](https://github.com/jlindeloef/drumworld/blob/main/static/images/images_readme/Drumworld-wireframe.png)

-To create and plan the structure of the blog I made a flowchart which takes me through the game and helps me with the coding.
-It shows the logic path throughout the game and can help you when you read this readme.
+To create and plan the structure of the blog I made a flowchart which takes me through the site and helps me with the coding.
+It shows what the user gets when visiting the blog and can help you when you read this readme.

 ![Flowchart](https://github.com/jlindeloef/drumworld/blob/main/static/images/images_readme/logic%20chart.drawio.png)